|

 Scroll down to below the next pic for a few super-helpful resources.
 Headings are there to guide swift skimming!
 Almost everybody I work with or know in any context is deeply dismayed by the latest elections in the US.
 People are using words like devastated, shattered, and terrified, and are talking about grieving.
 There’s no problem with any absolutely & automatically valid reaction you’re having.
 More than anything, I invite you to look for soothing.
 See if you can stay away from ongoing focus on all that’s WRONG.
 AND I also want to invite you back to what is true, what abides, what is real, what we can actually count on, what matters, what will get us through, where we might put our focus to feel fully equipped to carry on with our intentions for our own lives and the greater good and the Earth itself.
 Scroll down for a number of resources to explore if & when you feel drawn.
 First, a story from someone else My friend & colleague Susan Meyer is a mindfulness meditation teacher and nature photographer.
 She already has a habit well in place, most every morning, to visit the river she lives next to in upstate New York.
 Via the practical magic of her kayak, she often gets right in it.
 Her relationship with this river represents a deep soul connection.
 Susan didn’t watch election results come in on the evening that was happening, and before she looked in the morning, she went out to meet the river—and to meet herself at the river—first of all.
 What happened was that she got a visceral sense of a sort of timeless view of what matters.
 Even going only as far back as the beginning of the story of the United States, she felt into how this river had seen the Revolutionary War and all that has taken place in the human realms from then to now.
 The river had flowed through it all; continued to provide water and take part in the water cycle; held and fed any number of beasts and fishes and birds, plants and trees; provided solace & peace & nourishment to any number of humans.
 This river was full of hope & love & an ongoing vote cast for life to continue in the healthiest possible way for all concerned.
 And from that awareness, Susan felt the time was right to check the election results.
 In that very moment, a two-word text that told all she needed to know popped in from her daughter: “Soooo…..
 Canada? 😭” What I’ve been doing & holding to Most of y’all know that I do EXTRA processes for soothing & clarity when something feels off, and I’ve been processing away to spend as much time as possible in alignment.
 (Note that you can click on the tag PROCESS on my blog to see specific tools there.
 There’s also a helpful tools tab on my website.)
 Prioritizing alignment and cultivating a sense of well-being includes more time in nature and more care with basic things like nutrition and sleep and qigong, in my case—substitute whatever you do that you know keeps your body feeling better and your breathing coming in more fully.
 I’m holding fast to all that I care about.
 All the intentions I had for myself and this country and various populations I care deeply about—these are unchanged and still with me.
 I’m committed.
 I’ve been thinking about how many people hold like beliefs and care just as deeply as I do, and we are united.
 I know the laws of the Universe are unchanged by election results, and I’m still tapping into all that keeps me creating & living into visions of what matters to me and allows me to support others on their journeys.
 I’m so clear that I cannot support people if I go into depression or deep freeze, things I did routinely in the past anytime the political landscape felt threatening and like it was just going in the wrong direction (seemingly counter to evolution and not aligned with the good of all concerned!).
 In fact, I believe the evolution is always underway, and it’s evident to me, looking back over time, that the process never looks linear.
 And still, we’ve evolved, and we will continue to do just that.
 Further resources, including from others, can be found below the next photo.
 Headings allow for quick skimming to see if anything calls to you.
 RESOURCES

 A SONG Here is a song that makes me teary & goosebumpy, written & performed by singer-songwriter Kathleen Hannan of NC.
 She started writing this right before the election, finishing the recording just before the results started coming in.
 She wrote me that she wanted to create a song to tap into “what would still be here no matter which way the election went.”
-EFT I have created an EFT (emotional freedom technique, or tapping) playlist on my YouTube channel for post-election pain & general political suffering, dread, and fear & loathing!
-These were drawn from pre-existing EFT sessions and I’ll add to the list as more arises.
+EFT I have created an EFT (emotional freedom technique, or tapping) playlist on my YouTube channel for political pain and anxiety.
+Some were drawn from pre-existing EFT sessions (e.g., EFT/tapping on big disappointments) and I keep adding new EFT sessions specific to this list as I support people bringing me the topic of how the political situation affects (and especially pains) them.
 A MEDITATION On the night of the American elections, I sent out a link to this mailing list to offer a 3-centers meditation.
 I had recorded it at noontime with no clue of how things would turn out.
 Here it is again, as you may still find it helpful in meeting your dread and soothing yourself in body, heart, and head.
 Find this election-soothing 3-centers meditation on YouTube.
 POWERFUL TEACHINGS FROM ABRAHAM-HICKS If you ALREADY know & love the work of Abraham-Hicks and want & feel able to invest 50 bucks in a spiritual perspective on the political scene, I strongly recommend purchasing the Abraham Now broadcast that took place a few days after the elections, on November 9.
 I found all that was said deeply healing, supportive, and full of wisdom, clarity, and encouragement to stay connected to what is always real, whatever may be going on politically for better or worse.
 If you aren’t already pretty connected to these teachings and to Abraham-speak, you may not vibe with how they talk about this or even get what they’re saying (because of their particular lingo and perhaps because a foundational understanding of what & how they teach would be needed).
 That said, if you feel drawn, go go go!
 DROP-IN GROUP COACHING Last Monday night, during drop-in group coaching, we did some beautiful work together to soothe election fears & woes.
 Please join anytime, including tonight.
 The topics we cover are set by what people bring forth.
 You’re always welcome to talk or participate in silence, you can insert a question in the chat, and you can be off-cam, if you prefer, even if you choose to offer a coaching topic.
 This information, along with very occasional cancellations, can always be found on the homepage of my website.
-Love & blessings, Jaya
+Love & blessings, Jaya (Have you ever noticed you can follow the bold print in these writings to get the gist of it for a quick read and to find where you may want to go in more deeply?
+Yup.)
+I meant to get this email out earlier but I got busy googling Can you freeze red lentil soup? and then best lesbian dating apps for Kansas City, then I looked again to make sure I hadn’t missed any of the free NYT daily puzzles.
+Just kidding.
+I HAVE, however, been thinking about how distractions have innocent motives*.
+Your little or grand time-wasting side trips carry messages & invitations for your greater well-being—if only they can elbow past your self-accusations of lazy distractible unfocused procrastinating or whatever you choose to call it to make yourself feel bad. (*Thank you to brilliant coach Jude Spacks for giving me this phrase and concept of the innocent motive.)
+Ever notice that feeling bad about your behavior (thus yourself) is possibly the LEAST likely way to move away from what you’re not loving?
+It’s certainly not the easiest, quickest, or kindest way out!
+So, wanna drop the judgments with me for a moment and explore what wants to come through that could actually feel good to you?
+That could in fact usher you right into the next bigger-better version of yourself?
+DISCLAIMER: Please don’t misread me and think I’m saying you should never play games or run curious online searches or binge-watch a good show.
+I’m not saying that at all.
+I’m addressing the surplus of that—and how you know it’s too much is not related to a concept or number of minutes.
+Just this: It feels like too much TO YOU.
+It feels BAD.
+See what hits you in this list of possible invitations seeking to come in when you reach for the stuff that zaps your time and messes with your ideas of productivity.
+Which messages might be for you?
+Or what else do they bring in as fresh ideas for what you’re really after?
+Your (loving, entirely UNscolding) guidance system may be saying:

 I love myself when I’m sad & full of discontent.
 I love myself when people hold up beautiful mirrors telling me I’m great, brilliant, talented, loving.
 I love myself when someone looks at me funny or declares everything they think is wrong with me.
 I love myself when I pause and choose a kind, calm, clear response.
 I love myself when I’m reactive or triggered and don’t even know I’m puking on someone till the mess has already dropped.
 I love myself when I [do qigong] and grow the practice.
 I love myself when I skip it.
 I love myself when I’m [do qigong] in presence, consciously growing my relationship to presence.
 I love myself when I phone it in, just do it to get it done, call it good enough.
 I love myself when I just simply and easily say what’s true for me.
 I love myself when words get stuck in my throat or I tiptoe around the issue.
 Hey, to be clear, the idea isn’t to condone or excuse what feels off to you.
 It’s to love what’s actually there, reject no part of yourself.
 In fact, when you’re loving yourself in any current condition, you’ll be much more able to swiftly course-correct.
 You’ll feel what’s off and head toward alignment fast.
 Getting out judgments and filling the space with love makes thing clear and more spacious.
 There’s room to shift.
 Maybe you can see that better with others, and it’s just as true for yourself.
 I invite you to make your own list.
 You could approach it from either direction: instead of what I did above, you could start with a statement of loving the least-preferred part (especially if it’s present here & now) and go from there to the stuff that easily feels good).
 You could also sit down on a day you notice you’re carrying around a critical play-by-play narration of yourself or another or your day, job, whatever, and write out both parts.
 Get yourself squarely situated in the acceptance that you’re not your idealized self, and you don’t need to be.
 Love yourself (or another) in writing, and you’ll be able to love yourself (or another) in talk, in actions, in the day-to-day now-now-now of it.
 It’s always helpful to write your thoughts down on paper so you can see what they’re up to and write out what you prefer to think to support really taking it in.
 Writing helps with focusing.
 Focus yourself into unconditional love.
 Love & blessings, Jaya don’t say it’s not working, don’t give up on yourself Sometimes someone tells me they were having a hard time with something, and nothing they did worked.
 Or they speak more generally about stuff they try and … it doesn’t work.
 And if you were ever the one to say that to me or if you’ve witnessed me talking to someone in a group who said that, you know this is when I hit the pause button.
 So I’m going to tell on myself here and then lay out what we really mean when we say it’s not working and then offer something bolstering and supportive and kind.
 Here goes.
 I bumped into something rough in the past week in the form of someone I love and respect speaking to me in a way that I don’t typically receive from anyone these days.
 And it THREW ME OFF.
 The ego-mind would not shut up about it.
 (I love not to identify with the mind.
 The thoughts were thinking me, as Byron Katie says.)
 The whole thing took much longer for me to move along than usual.
 I want to tell you about this and invite you not to give up on yourself, and to keep reaching for the right tool in the moment, and to keep tossing out any thoughts that you should be beyond this, and just do your work and soothe yourself and take care of yourself until you’re back in alignment.
 Because you will come back to alignment.
 Nothing in the Universe cares a bit how long it takes or how many processes.
 Your job is to not give up on yourself.
 Keep interrupting the preposterous (defensive, counter-attacking, victimized, offended, self-righteous, other-correcting) thoughts.
 Reach for the right tool in the moment and keep reaching.
 And do not say It’s not working.
 Here’s what I did right, which I tell you in the spirit of inviting you to stop putting the focus on what you’re doing wrong or even worrying about whether you might be doing it wrong or exhausting yourself with the belief you need to figure it all out.